-- Time permitting, you may also ask the participants if they can make use of this ice breaker in their own lives.
-This usually generates the naming of social groups, children's groups, book clubs, church settings and a variety of ideas that make the time spent on this ice breaker more meaningful for the group.
+- Time permitting, you may also ask the participants if they can make use of this ice-breaker in their own lives.
+It usually generates the naming of social groups, children's groups, book clubs, church settings and a variety of ideas that make the time spent on this ice-breaker more meaningful for the group.

-While usually recommended ice breakers are related to the topic of the meeting, "ten favorites" is a quick, fun training ice breaker that people really enjoy.
-No one is asked to leave their conversational comfort zone and participants are never unwilling to share the answers to this type of question.
+While usually recommended ice-breakers are related to the topic of the meeting, "ten favorites" is a quick, fun training ice-breaker that people enjoy.
+No one is asked to leave their conversational comfort zone, and participants are never unwilling to share the answers to this type of question.